• Skip to primary navigation

 With a few simple steps and medium heat on your stove, you've got yourself a flavorful soup that could give any restaurant's miso soup a run for its money.
 So, why settle for a small bowl when you can whip up a pot full of this deliciousness?

-Oh, and here's the cherry on top—or should we say, the sprouts on the soup?
 This miso soup recipe is incredibly versatile; it can effortlessly serve as a hearty main dish or a tantalizing appetizer.
 If you loved our sprout lentil soup, consider this: its cosmopolitan cousin.

 Inspired by the same principles of nutrition and flavor, this miso soup takes culinary cues from Japanese cuisine to bring you a dish that's as satisfying as it is nourishing.
 Whether you're setting the table for a full-course meal or looking for a quick, soul-warming bite, this soup has got you covered.
 Let's get those taste buds dancing!